 Shop 9, The Rocks Centre, The Rocks, 2000, NSW

-Their motto is ‘good food and coffee meets good vibes’, to which their decor mirrors.
+Their motto is ‘good food and coffee meets good vibes’ and it’s emblazoned on their mirror.
 They have been open for over fifteen years, and they are wildly popular.

-They sure their signature muesli, carrot ginger and rhubarb bircher, fresh fruit with lemon curd, Belgian style waffles with sweet toppings and a green shakshuka.
+One of their best plates sure their signature muesli.
+There is a carrot, ginger and rhubarb bircher, fresh fruit with lemon curd, Belgian style waffles with sweet toppings and a green shakshuka.

 They also have their breakfast ‘smorgasbord’ for two, including eggs, polenta, salmon rillettes, black pudding and apple, rhubarb bircher, sourdough soldiers and a smoothie.

-They also have poached eggs, Italian butter beans, spiced chicken and waffles, as well as their famous brioche breakfast bun with egg, bacon, cheese, nduja, chili jam and BBQ sauce.
+And let’s not forget the poached eggs, Italian butter beans, spiced chicken and waffles, as well as their famous brioche breakfast bun with egg, bacon, cheese, nduja, chilli jam and BBQ sauce.

 Shop 12 20 Playfair St, The Rocks, Sydney, NSW, 2000

 Dare Cafe is rated as one of the top 50 restaurants in the whole of Sydney.
 They are known for their cozy and welcoming atmosphere and their excellent service and quality food.

 If you dine here, you really should try their Belgian waffles, which can be sweet (with Nutella, strawberries, banana and ice cream), or savoury (caramelised banana, bacon and maple syrup).